-Luckily, there is no shortage of books that fulfill these requirements: just look for a bright colored book with a cute cover and whimsical typography for the title and voila!
-The only downside of too many romance/ rom-com books is knowing where to start.
-Here are six feel-good rom-coms that you need to read ASAP:
+Luckily, there is no shortage of books that fulfill these requirements: just look for a bright-colored book with a cute cover and whimsical typography for the title, and voila!
+The only downside of too many romance/rom-com books is knowing where to start.
+Here are six feel-good romantic comedies that you need to read ASAP.

 First of all, this book is not for the faint of heart.
 Hunting is not afraid to turn the hotness factor up to the highest notch.
 Be sure to read this in your kitchen because some scenes will make you want to stick your head in the freezer (sexy, right?).